sciZer0/7/v/README.md

 On the initial stage, the native token is estimated based at the 1st milestone, the market capitalization of $50 billion.

-The U DAO is being formed right now.

-Being a software engineer, you may become a Contributor of the U DAO.

 Below is the table of amounts of VTT tokens received by each Contributor per year in total, splitted by years.

 <br>